Force over Distance: Chapter 39

 The silence in the room was deafening.

-“And yet,” Rush said, with a jarringly casual tone, “personally?
-I still think Volker’s right.”
+“An’ yet,” Rush said, jarringly casual, “personally?
+I think Volker’s right.”

-Rush shot back a wave of pure irritation, edged with warning.
+Rush shot back a wave of irritation, edged with warning.

 “So Destiny’s mission has something to do with the multiverse?”
 Young asked.